Open-CMSIS-Pack/cmsis-toolbox/docs/CreateApplications.md

 An application is based on a *device* and/or *board* supported by a Device Family Pack (DFP) or Board Support Pack (BSP).
 The steps to start a project are:

-1. Step: **Install the DFP and BSP**
+### Step 1: Install the DFP and BSP

 - Use [Device search](https://www.keil.arm.com/devices/) or [Board search](https://www.keil.arm.com/boards/) available on web portals to identify the software packs required for your target.

 - Download the Device Family Pack (DFP) and optionally the Board Support Pack (BSP) with [`cpackget`](build-tools.md#install-public-packs).
 Note that a BSP is only required if you want to work with a specific board.
 For custom hardware, typically the DFP is sufficient.

-2. Step: **Use a Template Project and add DFP and BSP**
+### Step 2: Use a Template Project and add DFP and BSP

 - Select a suitable generic [Template Project](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates) or refer to the DFP documentation as some devices have specific template projects.

 - Copy the template project and open the `*.csolution.yml` file.
 Add under [`packs:`](YML-Input-Format.md#packs) the packs identified in step (1).
 You may omit the version number during initial project development.

 ```yml
   :